 Thought lost until fairly recently, Joseph De Grasse’s Triumph was screened alongside George B. Seitz’s The Blood Ship – a 1927 release featuring Richard Arlen, Hobart Bosworth, and Jacqueline Logan – at the October 2007 edition of the Academy of Motion Picture Arts and Sciences’ “Lost and Found” series.

 Mabel Normand, Charles Chaplin, and Marie Dressler Tillie’s Punctured Romance movie image: Mutual Film.

-“First Comedy Feature + Early Lon Chaney + Rare Shorts: Cinecon Movies” last updated in September 2022.
+“First Comedy Feature + Early Lon Chaney: Cinecon Movies” last updated in April 2023.